mateuszmarkowski/yavp/docs/README.md

 ### Solutions to common problems.

-Some of those are issues I've stumbled upon when working on my projects but majority of issues have been found googling: site:stackoverflow.com jquery validation "how to"
+Some of those are issues I've stumbled upon when working on my projects but majority of issues have been found googling for: site:stackoverflow.com jquery validation "how to"

 1. Checkboxes range